Sensorineural Hearing Loss: Ototoxic Medications

 Sensorineural deafness is a form of hearing loss that happens due to damage in a person's inner ear, the nerve that runs from their ear to the person's brain, or the person's brain.
+There are two main types of hearing loss - conductive and sensorineural.
+Sensorineural hearing loss occurs from damage to the inner ear, the nerve that runs from the ear to the brain (auditory nerve), or the brain.
+The great majority of human sensorineural hearing loss is caused by abnormalities in the hair cells of the organ of Corti in the cochlea.

 Other names for this form of hearing loss include, 'Acquired hearing loss,' and 'Noise-induced hearing loss.'
 The symptoms a person may experience include ringing or buzzing in the ears referred to as, 'tinnitus,' or a feeling of being dizzy or off balance, something that is more common with Meniere's disease and acoustic neuromas.